Getting your female cat spayed

 What's involved in the neutering operation?

-Your cat will need to be dropped off at the vet and picked up again later that same day.
+Your cat will need to be dropped off at your vet and picked up again later that same day.

 If you receive benefits, you may be able to get some help with the cost of having your cat neutered, so contact your local RSPCA branch to find out.
 Other charities, such as Cats Protection, may also be able to help.